nais/doc/docs/workloads/application/explanations/expose.md

 NAIS tries to make it easy to expose your application to the correct audience.
 Your audience may be other applications within the same [environment](../../explanations/environment.md), or it may be humans or machines on the outside.

+For each audience, there are different ways to expose your application:

+- [Service discovery](#service-discovery) for applications within the same environment.
+- [Ingress](#ingress) for users and applications outside the environment.

 ## Service discovery

 If your audience is other applications within the same environment, they can communicate with your application directly by using _service discovery_.